whoisfrankyang/DXF2CAD/README.md

-Due to data limitation, especially in the lack of blueprint and 3D CAD pairs, we transforms STEP files into orthographic views and then into vector-encoded features for the purpose of training.
-Then during inference stage, we extract entities from DXF files and store the entities into vector-encoded features in a similar fashion.
+Due to limited data—especially the scarcity of corresponding blueprint and 3D CAD file pairs—we convert STEP files into orthographic views and encode these views as vectors for training.
+During inference, we then extract entities from DXF files and encode them into vector representations using the same process.

 ## Contributions:
   - A novel end-to-end pipeline for converting 2D blueprints in DXF format to 3D CAD in STEP format, including DXF entity extraction, a foundation model that transforms orthographic views into CAD parametric sequences, and a CAD rendering script.
-  - A dataset with (orthographic views and vector-encoded parametric sequence) for model training.
+  - A paired up dataset with (orthographic views and vector-encoded parametric sequence) for model training.
-  - A script for generating orthographic views from 3D CAD.
+  - A data generation pipeline to generate 2D-3D paired data using only 3D STEP files.
   - A foundation model for transforming orthographic views into CAD parametric sequences.

-## Training Data Preprocessing Generation:
+## Training Data Preprocessing Generation (training_data_preprocessing):
 1. `data_pipeline.py`: runs the entire data generation pipeline.
 Input should be the STEP files and JSON sequence files from the Fusion 360 Reconstruction dataset.
-But of coruse, this pipeline can be accomodated to other datasets where there exists only 3D STEP files but not the corresponding orthographic viewers.
+But of coruse, this pipeline can be accommodated to other datasets where there exists only 3D STEP files but not the corresponding orthographic views.

+    - `cd training_data_preprocessing`
+    -  modify the code to customize the folder path for '3D_meta_json' and 'step_files'
+    - `python3 data_pipeline.py`

 Below is a detailed flowmap for our data generation pipeline:
 ![Data Generation Pipeline flowmap](README_data_generation_pipeline.png)